How to Apply for the Scholarship

 The application with all required submissions must be postmarked no later than the specified due date.
 Any package received with a later postmark will not be considered.

 The John A. Garrett Scholarship Program does not, and will not discriminate, on the basis of race, color, sex, religion or national origin or on any other basis in either the application process or in the consideration and granting of the scholarships provided.
 The regions established by the ARWA are based upon a balanced number of counties in which its utility members who created the program are located.
 As a result, the scholarship for which you are applying is based upon the Northern, Central, and Southern regions of the State.
-A map showing the regions established is attached to the application package and available here.
+A map showing the regions established is attached to this application package and available here.

 By submitting the application package and submissions relating to the application, the applicant and his or her parent/guardian signing the application are certifying that the information submitted is true and correct and the applicant and his or her parent/guardian are agreeing to the scholarship conditions set forth below.